biemond/biemond-orawls/README.markdown

 All wls types needs a wls_setting definition, this is a pointer to an WebLogic AdminServer and you need to create one for every WebLogic domain.
 When you don't provide a wls_setting identifier in the title of the weblogic type then it will use default as identifier.

+Global timeout parameter for WebLogic resource types. use timeout and value in seconds, default = 120 seconds or 2 minutes

 ###wls_setting

 required for all the weblogic type/providers, this is a pointer to an WebLogic AdminServer.